 The Blind Spot

-The Gap Most Boards Can't See, and AI Is Making It Wider
+The Gap Between the Boardroom and the Codebase, and AI Is Making it Wider

 The blind spot isn't the problem itself.
 It's where the root cause is hiding.
-It lives in the seams between technology, product, go-to-market, finance, and operations, where most assessments never go.
+That's why the boardroom keeps missing it.
+The cause lives in the seams between technology, product, go-to-market, finance, and operations, where most technology advisors never look.
 The symptoms are visible.
 The cause almost never is.

 The portfolio company has been underperforming for years, and nothing has fixed it.